 From the North Sea, to the Gulf of Mexico, to the waters off Nova Scotia, Coastal's systems on offshore platforms aid in helicopter operations, as well as standard weather reporting.
 Many systems also monitor other parameters, such as water temperature.

-Built around WEATHERPAK®, these systems are extremely rugged, meeting MIL-STD-461E for EMI and MIL-STD-810F for severe environmental conditions.
+Built around Coastal's WEATHERPAK®, these systems are extremely rugged, accurate and reliable.

 Customers include: TRANSAS, Shell Oil, Ecopetrol, Transocean, Boeing, and the Arabian Oil Company.